Trinity College Dublin: 21st century

-Trinity College is today in the centre of Dublin.
 At the beginning of the new century, it embarked on a radical overhaul of academic structures to reallocate funds and reduce administration costs, resulting in, for instance, the reduction from six to five to eventually three faculties under a subsequent restructuring.
 The ten-year strategic plan prioritises four research themes with which the college seeks to compete for funding at the global level.
 Comparative funding statistics reviewing the difference in departmental unit costs and overall costs before and after this restructuring are not apparent.

 The Hamilton Mathematics Institute in Trinity College, named in honour of William Rowan Hamilton, was launched in 2005 and aims to improve the international profile of Irish mathematics, to raise public awareness of mathematics and to support local mathematical research through workshops, conferences and a visitor programme.

 In 2021, Linda Doyle was elected the first woman Provost, succeeding Patrick Prendergast.

 In 2024, students set up an encampment outside the Book of Kells Museum regarding the university's ties to Israel.
-After five nights of protests, the administration declared that it would not renew its business relationships with Israeli companies, and the last contract will expire in March 2025.
+After five nights of protests, the administration declared that it would not renew its business relationships with Israeli companies, and the last contract expired in March 2025.
+In June 2025, Trinity College Dublin severed all ties with Israeli universities and companies, becoming the first Irish university to fully divest.
+This includes ending investments, commercial relations, academic collaborations, and Erasmus+ exchanges.
+The move followed recommendations from a taskforce setup in response to the encampment.
+The university had investments in 13 Israeli companies, some linked to illegal settlements.
+The decision was praised by student leaders and politicians, who called it a model for other institutions to follow.